 The difference in being good and great.
 That you couldn’t just rely on natural ability.
 You were taught a great work ethic that carries on to everything you do in life.

 It was the year that produced Oklahoma’s most recent national championship, brought the school back to football prominence and defined the Bob Stoops era of Sooner football.
-Fourteen years ago, Oklahoma surprised the nation – and possibly themselves – by putting together a dream season that stands as the most unlikely undefeated campaign in OU history.
+Seventeen years ago, Oklahoma surprised the nation – and possibly themselves – by putting together a dream season that stands as the most unlikely undefeated campaign in OU history.

 What Oklahoma accomplished in the 2000 season was unprecedented.
 No Sooner team had won 13 games in a season and no team since has gone unbeaten.
 When the campaign started, no one suspected what was about to unfold.
 The previous year, Stoops first in Norman, OU had gone 7-5 and closed the season with a loss to Mississippi in the Independence Bowl – hardly the foundation for a national contender.